|Director : DROMER Françoise (firstname.lastname@example.org)|

 Biofilm formation in C. albicans and Candida glabrata (G. Janbon, F. Dromer, I. Iraqui)

 Biofilms are tridimentional structures composed of microorganisms that developed of various surfaces.
 Candida biofilms could colonize intravascular cathethers or prosthetic devices and be responsible for recurrence despite antifungal therapy.
 Our objective in collaboration with the groups of C. d'Enfert (UP Biologie et Pathogénicité fongiques) and JM Ghigo (G5, Génétique des biolfilms) is to determine molecular events that lead to the development of biofilms (PTR50).
-We have isolated several mutants of C. glabrata either unable to form biofilms or forming more biofilms than the wild type strain.
-Study of the mutants allowed us to identify an adhesin necessary for the biolfilm formation in C. glabrata and to understand the regulation of the corresponding gene's transcription.
-We have also deleted two genes of C. albicans coding for cell wall β-glucosidases of C. albicans which expression have been shown by transcriptome analysis to be induced during biofilm formation.
-Their study confirmed their essential role in the formation of biolfilm formation by C. albicans.
+A genetic screen for Candida glabrata Biofilm mutants was performed using a 96-well plate model of biofilm formation on an insertional mutants library.
+We identified more than 100 mutant strains affected in their abilities to form biofilm (figure 2).
+The study of some insertion sites allowed the identification of an adhesin necessary for biofilm formation and to understand its regulation.
+We have thus demonstrated that this adhesin encoding gene was regulated by the sub-telomeric silencing machinery, by a signal activated during biofilm growth and the Yak1p kinase.

 National Reference Center Mycology and Antifungal Agents (F. Dromer, O. Lortholary)

-The National Reference Center has several missions that include (1) expertise in the identification of pathogenic fungi (D. Hoinard, J.C.
-Ganthier, D. Garcia-Hermoso, O. Ronin) and their molecular typing (S. Bretagne, D. Garcia-Hermoso), as well as antifungal susceptibility testing (D. Hoinard, D. Garcia-Hermoso, O. Ronin) and advice for the management of patients with severe mycoses; (2) epidemiological survey of all rare, severe or exotic mycoses as well as the emergence of resistance to antifungal drugs.
+The National Reference Center has several missions that include (1) expertise in the identification of pathogenic fungi (D. Garcia-Hermoso, J.C.
+Ganthier, D. Raoux, D. Hoinard, O. Ronin) and their molecular typing (S. Bretagne, D. Garcia-Hermoso), as well as antifungal susceptibility testing and advice for the management of patients with severe mycoses; (2) epidemiological survey of all rare, severe or exotic mycoses as well as the emergence of resistance to antifungal drugs.

-An active surveillance system (Observatoire des Levures) has been implemented in Paris and suburbs.
-Its objective is to monitor the infections and characterize overtime the yeasts responsible for fungemia (typing and susceptibility testing profiles).
+An active surveillance system (Active Surveillance Program on Yeast Related bloodstream Infections) has been implemented in Paris and suburbs.
+Its objective is to monitor the infections and characterize overtime the yeasts responsible for fungemia (identification, typing and susceptibility testing profiles).

 Study on in vitro and in vivo efficacy of antifungal combinations (E. Dannaoui, P. Schwarz, F. Dromer, O. Lortholary)

-Keywords: Cryptococcus neoformans, capsule, Candida albicans, polysaccharide, mycology, pathophysiology, antifungals, biofilms, blood brain barrier
+Keywords: Cryptococcus neoformans, Candida albicans, Candida glabrata, Aspergillus, capsule, polysaccharide, mycology, pathophysiology, antifungals, biofilms, blood brain barrier

 |More informations on our web site|